 Liberal Arts at Queen's builds on the strengths of the multiple disciplines of the Arts, Humanities and Social Sciences Faculty which has an extraordinary heritage as represented by its globally esteemed writers such as Nobel Laureate Seamus Heaney.

-- Liberal Arts at Queen's offers a range of Study Abroad opportunities, from the Erasmus programme with a range of European partners, to the chance to study at a number of partner institutions in the United States.
+- Liberal Arts at Queen's offers a range of Study Abroad opportunities, from the Erasmus programme with a range of European partners, to the chance to study at a number of partner institutions in the United States and across the world.

-The BEI Programme has undergone a change of name to the Study USA Programme but still involves 12 months studying business-related courses at a U.S. church affiliated university or college.
+- The Study USA Programme (formerly BEI) involves 12 months studying business-related courses at a US church affiliated university or college.
 Places are available at one of over 100 institutions from Florida to Montana or California to North Carolina.
 You don't need to be from a business background to apply.
 Study USA is open to full-time pre-final year students of any discipline from Queen's and other Northern Ireland higher education institutions.
 The Programme is intended to produce graduates with an international, business-orientated perspective, capable of making a contribution in advancing the Northern Ireland economy.
 While on the programme, you will take 5 business related courses/modules along with another course of your choice.
 Study USA is accredited under the Degree Plus Award through the US Certificate in American Business Practice and is well regarded by graduate employers.

 Applications are made online on the British Council Study USA website - see link below.
 The application form normally becomes available in late October/early November for participation in the programme in the following academic year.
 Students must apply for the programme in their pre-final year and undertake Study USA just before final year.
 Permission from your School is required.
 Information seminars will be held at Queen's in the Autumn, immediately prior to the application deadline, and will be advertised in the events section of www.qub.ac.uk/myfuture when dates are confirmed.